rust-lang/rustup/doc/src/environment-variables.md

   root `rustup` folder, used for storing installed toolchains and configuration options.

 - `RUSTUP_TOOLCHAIN` (default: none) If set, will [override] the toolchain used for all rust tool invocations.
 A toolchain with this name should be installed, or invocations will fail.
+This can specify custom toolchains, installable toolchains, or the absolute path to a toolchain.

 - `RUSTUP_DIST_SERVER` (default: `https://static.rust-lang.org`) Sets the root
   URL for downloading static resources related to Rust.
 You can change this to